Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 That about covers it for me this week.
 Now for some announcements.

 There were no giveaways this week as I spent the time on the aforementioned Book Festival 7 instead.
 In case you missed it, I have some fabulous books coming up as giveaways and many are multi-series sets.
 The weekly book festival interviews and giveaways will commence again next week.

 By the way, last week’s two winners of Ebola: Understanding and Preparing for an Outbreak have already claimed their book.
 The names, for the curious, are displayed in the Rafflecopter on the original giveaway article here.

-To be honest, at first there were two different winners.
+To be honest, at first, there were two different winners.
 No names mentioned, but I suspect they were cheaters.
 Although winners are selected at random, they are validated.
-If the winning entry is made using the “leave blog comment” option, I am given a name, email address, and the time of the entry.
+If the winning entry is made using the “leave a blog comment” option, I am given a name, email address, and the time of the entry.
 It is usually quite easy to find the winning entry.
 This time there was no record of a comment being made.
 None.
 So be forewarned.
 Cheaters are caught and disqualified.

 ESSENTIAL OILS: TIP OF THE WEEK

 This is the sale you have been waiting for!